dbakker/vimfiles/README.md

     echo source ~/.vim/.vimrc > .vimrc
     git clone git://github.com/gmarik/vundle.git .vim/bundle/vundle

-Start vim, and install the plugins:
+Start Vim, and install the plugins:

     :BundleInstall

-then restart vim.
+then restart Vim.

 It might be a good idea to create a .vim/local.vim file with a subset of these:

-    set mouse=a " Enable mouse (annoying on laptops with touchpads) set foldcolumn=3 " Allows mouse to click open folds set ffs=dos " Force CR, LF line endings set shellslash " Use / instead of \ in paths; don't combine with cmd.exe
+    set mouse= " Disable mouse (for laptops with touchpads) set foldcolumn=3 " Allows mouse to click open folds set ff=unix " Force unix line endings set shellslash " Use / instead of \ in paths; don't combine with cmd.exe

 ## Setting up CTags for standard libraries